Samsung Galaxy S26 Plus vs. Google Pixel 10 Pro XL: Which Android flagship should you buy?

 Samsung Galaxy S26 Plus vs. Google Pixel 10 Pro XL: Which should you buy?

-The Samsung Galaxy S26 Plus needs to be a big hit for Samsung, because recent releases from Google and OnePlus have raised the bar.
-Based on rumors and leaks, the Galaxy S26 Plus will do just that.
-With a new chip, magnetic charging, and slight camera improvements, Samsung looks to be doing just enough to stay compatitive.
-However, it could be doing more, and the overall design and feel might come off as stale to longtime Galaxy fans.
+The Samsung Galaxy S26 Plus needed to be a big hit for Samsung, because recent releases from Google and OnePlus have raised the bar.
+However, it's hard to imagine the Galaxy S26 Plus doing that.
+Without magnetic charging and camera improvements, Samsung isn't doing enough to stay competitive.
+It could be doing more, and the overall design and feel might come off as stale to longtime Galaxy fans.
+The fact that the Galaxy S26 Plus is $100 more expensive certainly doesn't help matters.

 Google is heading in a different direction.
 Compare the Galaxy S26 Plus to the Galaxy S23 Plus, and you won't find major differences.
 Do the same for the Pixel 10 Pro XL and the Pixel 7 Pro and it's wildly different.
 Google exudes polish with its recent flagships, even if they're a bit thicker and heavier than I'd like.
-We can't fault anyone for going with the Pixel 10 Pro XL today as a result, but there's also a case for waiting for the cheaper Galaxy S26 Plus.
+We can't fault anyone for going with the Pixel 10 Pro XL today as a result, but there's also a case for wanting the raw power of the Galaxy S26 Plus.

 Brady Snyder